tue-mps/polarsegfusionnet/README.md

 There are 8 architectures namely: only_camera, early_fusion, x0_fusion, x1_fusion, x2_fusion, x3_fusion, x4_fusion and after_decoder_fusion.
 Meaning there is a possibility to train 8 models individually.

-In order to train camera only architecture set the following config parameters appropriately:
+For example, to train camera only architecture set the following config parameters appropriately:
 ```bash
 "SegmentationHead": "True",
 "radar_input": "False",